 Wednesday, August 18, 2021

 It’s the real-scary-scary unknown that gets me bugging.
 Will my bustling dining room be deduced to an echo chamber again?
-Will I have to fight an online system that simply refuses to count pizzas?!
+Will I have to fight an online system that refuses to count pizzas?!
 I don’t know.
 I know that I can count on you all to be patient as we deal with the problems as they arrive.
-We will put into practice whatever it takes to do what we do best.
+We will practice whatever it takes to do what we do best.

 Pairing down is inevitable for two reasons: